7. DISEASE MANAGEMENT

 There are currently no data to support the use of bladder instillation of chemotherapy after kidney-sparing surgery as available RCTs included only patients who received RNU.

 7.1.7.
-Recommendation for kidney-sparing management of localised low-risk UTUC
+Recommendations for kidney-sparing management of localised low-risk UTUC

 Offer kidney-sparing management as primary treatment option to patients with low-risk tumours. | Strong |